Garfield Re-2 board members try to remove mask mandates

 Instead, the district is trying to determine what recommendations it actually has to follow in achieving its goal of maintaining in-person learning without having to quarantine.
 It’s currently analyzing what nearby school districts are doing for further guidance.

-Meanwhile, Garfield Re-2 commissioners discussed passing a formal resolution allowing local school districts to make their own decisions in relation to COVID-19 protocols.
+Meanwhile, Garfield County commissioners on Monday discussed passing a formal resolution allowing local school districts to make their own decisions in relation to COVID-19 protocols.

 In addition to seeing what neighbors are doing, the district is sending out a survey to staff and parents inquiring their thoughts on future COVID-19 protocols.
-There was no action taken Wednesday regarding COVID-19 mask mandates or protocols.
+There was no action taken at the Jan.
+12 meeting regarding COVID-19 mask mandates or protocols.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.